zlsa/io_scene_ac3d_v2/README.md

 AC3D importer/exporter for Blender 2.7+

-Currently only the exporter works, and only barely.
+Currently only the exporter works and should be fully standards-compliant.

 # License (MIT)